-Fluigent has developed the Raydrop: a new breakthrough technology leading to outstanding particle size monodispersity and production flexibility.
+Fluigent provides the Raydrop: a new breakthrough technology leading to outstanding particle size monodispersity and production flexibility.
 The Raydrop works as a co-flow focusing principle (figure 3).
-The nozzle and outlet capillary are aligned in a continuous phase chamber, the dispersed phase comes through the nozzle to create the microparticles into the continuous phase and exit by the outlet insert.
+The nozzle and outlet capillary are aligned in a continuous phase chamber, the dispersed phase comes through the nozzle to create the microparticles into the continuous phase and exits by the outlet insert.
 Using this system, PLGA microparticles ranging from 15 to 50 µm diameters have been successfully generated.

-The PLGA microparticle production station allows an excellent reproducibility and significantly improved monodispersity (CV < 2%) as compared to other methods on the market.
-It allows one to continuously produce PLGA microparticles (up to 10 000 droplets/s) without unwanted interruption for long term experiments.
+The PLGA microparticle production station allows excellent reproducibility and significantly improved monodispersity (CV < 2%) as compared to other methods on the market.
+It allows one to continuously produce PLGA microparticles (up to 10 000 droplets/s) without unwanted interruption for long-term experiments.

 The production of highly monodispersed emulsions or more complex structures (water-in-oil-in-water emulsions, multiple encapsulations…) makes microfluidics an excellent tool for single-cell analysis or single-cell culture.
 The technique allows for droplet-based single-cell RNA-sequencing, such that one can characterize complex tissues with many cell types and states under diverse conditions.
 One of the pioneering methods is Drop-Seq technology, which entraps a single cell and a single primer-barcoded bead in each droplet (figure 4).

 Cells are thus separated into nanoliter-sized aqueous droplets, with a different barcode associated with each cell’s mRNAs.
-The primers on beads contain a barcode consisting in three sequences.
-One sequence is for PCR amplification, and is common to all the beads.
-The second sequence consists in hundreds of individual primers that also share the same ‘‘cell barcode’’.
-Finally, the third part have different unique molecular identifiers (UMI), enabling mRNA transcripts to be digitally counted13 (figure 5).
-The droplets are sequenced all together, allowing quick profiling of thousands of individual cells from a heterogeneous population.
+The primers on beads contain a barcode consisting of three sequences.
+One sequence is for PCR amplification and is common to all the beads.
+The second sequence consists of hundreds of individual primers that also share the same ‘‘cell barcode’’.
+Finally, the third part has different unique molecular identifiers (UMI), enabling mRNA transcripts to be digitally counted13 (figure 5).
+The droplets are sequenced altogether, allowing quick profiling of thousands of individual cells from a heterogeneous population.
 The power of this technology resides in the fact that during sequencing, one can distinguish where the original information came on a cell to cell basis.
 This allows one to make a gene expression map of the cell, or even to distinguish cell populations within a tissue.

 II.
 Microfluidic cell culture